microsoft/vscode/README.md

 ## Related Projects

 Many of the core components and extensions to VS Code live in their own repositories on GitHub.
 For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug) repositories are separate from each other.
 For a complete list, please visit the [Related Projects](https://github.com/microsoft/vscode/wiki/Related-Projects) page on our [wiki](https://github.com/microsoft/vscode/wiki).
+We also, have a [website version of VS Code](https://vscode.dev/), without the full contents of the app though so we recommend you download the app.

 ## Bundled Extensions